The amazing book Asynchronous Programming in

 andr17

-is “Platform Register, if needed; otherwise a temporary”.
+is “Platform Register, if needed; otherwise a temporary”.- The rest of registers are caller-saved.

 It’s worth checking MacOS-specific ABI details: